GaryCollinsAI-Sec/GaryCollinsAI-Sec/README.md

 <h1>Gary Collins</h1>

 <p>
-Cybersecurity and IT professional focused on bridging <strong>system administration, IT operations, and security engineering</strong>.
-I specialize in building and supporting enterprise-style environments with an emphasis on identity security, infrastructure reliability, and threat detection.
-My goal is to ensure systems are not only operational, but resilient, monitored, and hardened against modern threats.
+I am a Systems Support & Security Technician dedicated to high-level technical troubleshooting and endpoint integrity.
+I specialize in the full lifecycle of enterprise hardware and software—from initial provisioning and cloud integration to complex problem-solving and threat remediation.
+My focus is on turning everyday IT tickets into opportunities for system hardening, ensuring that every fix not only restores productivity but strengthens the overall security posture of the network.
 </p>

 <p>